Keiko Minami: Biography

 Keiko Minami was born in the Imizu District of Toyama Prefecture in 1911.
 She was orphaned at a young age and was raised along with her sisters by their uncle.
 Her grandmother, Setsuko was the younger sister of the scientist Jōkichi Takamine.
 Her father, Tatsuyoshi Minami graduated from the University of Tokyo Law School and was once in the faculty of law at the University of Tokyo.
 Her mother, Kiyo, was a poet who studied in the Department of Japanese Literature at Japan Women's University.

 Minami expressed an early interest in the arts.
 She painted and wrote poetry in high school, and studied the art of children's stories under the Japanese novelist and poet Sakae Tsuboi.
 She attended the School of Fine Arts Tokyo (東京美術学校), now called the Tokyo University of the Arts (東京藝術大学), from 1927 until 1929.
 Between early 30s and mid-40s, Minami likely returned to and stayed in Toyama.
 She got married and had a son.

 After the war in 1945, Minami moved to Tokyo with her son.
 Introduced by Ineko Sata, she studied literature from writer Sakae Tsuboi and oil painting from Western-style painter Yoshio Mori.

 In 1949, she exhibited her oil painting Lyric Poetry at the 13th Free Art Exhibition (自由美術展).
 Around that time, Minami met her future husband, the mezzotint artist Yōzō Hamaguchi at Mori's studio.

 Minami and Hamaguchi moved to Paris in late 1953 where Minami began studying under Friedlaender, a pioneer in aquatint etching at the time, at the Johnny Friedlaender Print Institute.
+Shortly after beginning her studies under Friedlaender, Minami sold one of her first works to the City of Paris.
+Her artistic style was shaped by influences including Paul Klee, Hamaguchi, Friedlaender, and Yoshio Mori, alongside Japanese print artists, with Klee serving as a lifelong influence.
 She became a member of the Free Artist Association in 1955, and in 1956 her work Fūkei (風景, Landscape) was purchased by the French Ministry of Education.
 In 1957, Hitsujikai no shōjo (羊飼いの少女, Shepherdess with Her Flock) was selected to be on the Christmas card from the Museum of Modern Art in New York, and in 1958, Heiwa no ki (平和の木, Tree of Peace) was reprinted on the greeting card of UNICEF, and Minami was named Official Artist of the United Nations in 1959.
 More than 2 million of these greeting cards were issued and reprinted at least twice.
 Later on, UNICEF used Kodomo to hanataba to inu (子供と花束と犬, Children, Bouquets and Dogs) as part of its 1966 calendar.